 The Oklahoma Summer Arts Institute Chorus is a 60-member choir led by internationally recognized conductors and assisted by expert vocal teachers/coaches.
 The daily schedule includes full chorus rehearsals as well as individual and sectional coaching.
 Students may also participate in supplemental study and ensemble work.
 Repertoire consists of a wide variety of standard and contemporary choral literature.
-The choir performs two concerts during the Institute.
+The chorus performs two concerts during the Institute.

 Requirements for Applicants